Ada Herefords: The ballpark

 The Ada minor league teams were noted to have played minor league home games at Hereford Park.
 The ballpark was located at the Pontotoc County fairgrounds on North Broadway Avenue.
-The field, which was also used as a rodeo arena, had an unusual asymmetrical shape featuring a short right field porch and extremely long third base foul line.
-The Pontotoc County Agri-Plex and Convention Center, 1710 North Broadway, now stands on the site.
+The field had an unusual asymmetrical shape: dimensions were 275 feet to right field, 295 feet to center, and 428 to left.
+This was due to the park also hosting the Ada Rodeo, which at one time was the second largest outdoor rodeo behind only Cheyenne Frontier Days.
+The Pontotoc County Agri-Plex and Convention Center, now stands on the site.